2012–13 Liga Nacional de Guatemala

-The 2012–13 Liga Nacional de Guatemala was the 14th season in which the Apertura and Clausura season is used.
-The season began on 15 July 2012 and ended in May 2013.
-Comunicaciones won both the Apertura and Clausura tournaments.
+The 2012–13 Liga Nacional de Guatemala was the 60th professional season of the top-flight football league in Guatemala.
+The season was divided into two championships—the 2012 Clausura and the 2013 Clausura—each in an identical format and each contested by the same 12 teams.

 Format

 The format for both championships are identical.
 Each championship will have two stages: a first stage and a playoff stage.
 The first stage of each championship is a double round-robin format.
 The teams that finishes 1 and 2 in the standings will advance to the playoffs semifinals, while the teams that finish 3–6 will enter in the quarterfinals.
 The winner of each quarterfinals will advance to the semifinals.
 The winners of the semifinals will advance to the finals, which will determine the tournament champion.